 I love being at a tradeshow when it closes.
-At the moment it closes, as the exhausted exhibitors applaud, chaos and hubbub ensue as the workers emerge from the loading docks and start tearing it all down.
+At the moment it closes, exhausted exhibitors applaud as chaos and hubbub ensue and workers emerge from the loading docks to start tearing it all down.
 It is an organized, frenzied orchestra of elation and exhaustion.

 I can only speak for myself, but I can see it on the faces of my fellow exhibitors as well: it’s a moment of victory tinged with frenetic desperation to get the hell out.